 In moderated states, love of the homeland, shame, and fear of accusation are dissuasive motives that can halt many crimes.
 The greatest punishment for an evil act will be to be convicted for it.
 Civil laws will therefore correct it more easily, without requiring so much force.

 Chinese writers are continually making the point that the more punishments were found to increase in their empire, the more immanent was revolution.
-That is because the punishments were being increased as values were failing.
+That is because the punishments were being increased as morals were failing.

 It would be easy to prove that in all or almost all the states of Europe, penalties have decreased or increased proportionately as the society was moving nearer to or farther from freedom.